 Bots make up almost half of the internet right now, and a quarter of them are bad.
 Chatbots are not those bots.
-Chatbots, are computer programs that initiate and hold digital conversations with consumers with automatic replies, and they are often inserted into messaging apps.
+Chatbots, are computer programs that initiate and hold digital conversations with consumers.
+They are often inserted into messaging apps and respond with automatic replies.
 Their language repertoire is programmed by either artificial intelligence or by humans, but of course AI produces a broader range.
 Similar to voice search, the query results are instantaneous, and there is little to no scrolling involved.

 Right now, 78% of the world’s smartphone users are messaging via a mobile app every month, and it’s on the rise.
 In case you haven’t noticed, a growing number of platforms that have employed messaging capabilities.
 In addition to Facebook, platforms such as Instagram, Snapchat, and LinkedIn have hopped on the bandwagon.
-If you can do more things in one place, you can consolidate your mobile apps and remove clutter, which is an obvious attraction.
+If you can do more things in one place, you can consolidate your mobile apps and reduce screen clutter.

 Retail stores, like Sephora, are making the most of chatbots as well.
 Customers can access makeup tutorials, tips, as well as read and write product reviews via a bot.
 Bots also simplify the shipping notification process for online orders.
 This approach for retailers keeps bot marketing relevant and informative, and provides information that users would otherwise have to go to Sephora’s website to find.

 So, should you use them?
 Yes, but with purpose.

 Interaction with bots is forever limited.
 Though the fun, conversational tone of a bot helps to establish trust, there is no way chatting with a bot can be as open and complex as chatting with a live human being.
 They very well may not be programmed to properly answer the questions you have in completion or understand your conversational tone, which is why bots are still in the beginning stages.